- Religion and Philosophy

 Ed & Lorraine Warren

 Ed and Lorraine Warren have been described as America's "top ghostbusters" and leading experts on the subject of poltergeists, hauntings and demonology.
 They are regarded by many as pioneers in the field of paranormal investigation and exorcism and have dedicated more than 50 years of their lives to their work.
 Ed is a demonologist and Lorraine is a trance medium.
-The Warrens founded The New England Society for Psychic Research in 1952 with the goal of investigating hauntings.
+The Warrens founded The New England Society for Psychic Research in 1952 with the goal of investigating hauntings, which includes an Occult Museum.
 They have worked on many famous paranormal investigation cases, but they are most famous for their work on cases that became the subject of Hollywood films, like The Amityville Horror and more recently The Conjuring.
 Lorraine is also said to have been the inspiration for the medium character seen in the film Poltergeist.
 For more information about the Warrens visit their official website at Warrens.net

 If you look at a fan and it's standing still, you can see the propellers very easily.
 But, if that fan starts up you can't see anything - it's invisible.
 Spirits are on that different vibrational field.
 They're all around us right now but you can't see them.
 But if you were like Lorraine, you could see them clairvisually, hear them clairaudially.— Ed Warren